 Some destination weddings just involve the eloping couple, others include a few close friends and family, and still others are full blowout affairs with multiple parties over a long wedding weekend.

 So is a destination wedding right for you?
 Here are the pros and cons:

 Resorts and tourism organizations have seen the dollar signs behind this trend and so work hard to keep a destination wedding stress-free and simpler.
 As part of a package deal, many offer the complimentary services of their on-site wedding consultant who will help you coordinate all of the ceremony essentials (marriage license, cake, officiant, etc.) All you have to do is show up!
 Also talk to your wedding coordinator about organizing activities for your guests such as sightseeing, SCUBA or snorkeling excursions, sports, or shopping.
 If your resort has a spa onsite, give your guests gift certificates for spa services to help them really enjoy their stays.

 Con: Planning a Wedding Long Distance and Legal Red Tape

 For those of you not getting married at a resort, you'll have to juggle all those details yourself long distance.

 If your destination wedding is in a foreign country or even another state, you might run into complications when trying to get a marriage license.
 Consider hiring a coordinator who specializes in destination weddings to help you over these speed bumps.
 You'll want to know how to get a marriage license in that location.

-You can also consult the marriage site at about.com for laws in popular destinations.
-And, check with those tourist boards, who may have literature available to help you find local florists, photographers, and venues.
+Also check with those tourist boards, who may have literature available to help you find local florists, photographers, and venues.

 Pro: Avoiding Stressful Family Situations